apaul45/apaul45/README.md

 - 👋 Hi, I’m @apaul45
 - 👀 I’m interested in software development and cybersecurity
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning kubernetes

 <!---
 apaul45/apaul45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.